-The calculation under (ii) will effectively define the envelope of opportunity for outages of Power Generating Modules (including DC Connected Power Park Modules), Synchronous Generating Units and Power Park Modules covering both Embedded and directly connected Large Power Stations.
+Information from the calculations referred to in OC2.3.1.2.6 (b) shall effectively define the envelope of opportunity for outages of Power Generating Modules (including DC Connected Power Park Modules), Synchronous Generating Units and Power Park Modules covering both Embedded and directly connected Large Power Stations.

-The Company may, as appropriate, contact each Generator and each Interconnector Owner and Restoration Contractor (as provided for in OC2.3.1 (f)) who has supplied information to seek clarification on outages and suggest amendments.
+The Company may, as appropriate, contact each Generator, each Interconnector Owner and Restoration Contractor (as provided for in OC2.2.1 (f)) who has supplied information to seek clarification on outages and suggest amendments.

-(iii) Where a Generator or Interconnector Owner or a Network Operator or Restoration Contractor (as provided for in OC2.3.1 (f)) is unhappy with the suggested amendments to its provisional outage programme (in the case of a Generator or Interconnector Owner or in the case of a Restoration Contractor as provided for in OC2.3.1 (f)) or such potential outages (in the case of a Network Operator) it may contact The Company to explain its concerns and The Company and that Generator, Interconnector Owner, Restoration Contractor (as provided for in OC2.3.1 (f)) or Network Operator will then discuss the problem and seek to resolve it.
+(c) Where a Generator, Interconnector Owner, Network Operator or Restoration Contractor (as provided for in OC2.2.1 (f)) has concerns with the suggested amendments to its provisional outage programme (in the case of a Generator, Interconnector Owner or a Restoration Contractor as provided for in OC2.2.1 (f)) or such potential outages (in the case of a Network Operator) it may contact The Company to explain its concerns and The Company and that Generator, Interconnector Owner, Restoration Contractor (as provided for in OC2.2.1 (f)) or Network Operator shall then discuss the problem and seek to resolve it;

-(iv) The possible resolution of the problem may require The Company or a User to contact other Generators, Interconnector Owners, Restoration Contractors (as provided for in OC2.3.1 (f)) or Network Operators, and joint meetings of all parties may, if any User feels it would be helpful, be convened by The Company.
-The need for further discussions, be they on the telephone or at meetings, can only be determined at the time.
+(d) The possible resolution of the problem may require The Company or a User to contact other Generators, Interconnector Owners, Restoration Contractors (as provided for in OC2.2.1 (f)) or Network Operators, and joint meetings of all parties may, if any User feels it would be helpful, be convened by The Company.
+The need for further discussions shall be determined at the time;

-Each Generator will provide The Company with updated Output Usable as per OC2.4.1 resulting from the above for Generating Unit, Power Generating Module, and Power Part Module outage programme covering both Embedded and non-Embedded Large Power Stations.
+Each Generator shall provide The Company with updated Output Usable as per OC2.3.1 resulting from the above for Generating Unit, Power Generating Module, and Power Park Module outage programme covering both Embedded and non-Embedded Large Power Stations;

-The Company will then consider the updated Output Usable and takes this into account in the next calculation and submission to BMRA.
+The Company shall then consider the updated Output Usable and take this into account in the next calculation and submission to BMRA.

-OC2.4.1.2.3 The Company retains the right to contact Generators with Large Power Stations, Interconnector Owners and Network Operators in reference to planned outages of their assets in timescales beyond the European Requirements (3 years) up to the 5 year ahead period to assist in the operational planning of National Electricity Transmisson System outages.
+OC2.3.1.2.7 The Company retains the right to contact Generators with Large Power Stations, Interconnector Owners and Network Operators in reference to planned outages of their assets in timescales beyond the European Requirements (3 years) up to the 5 year ahead period to assist in the operational planning of NETS outages.

-OC2.4.1.2.4 Where The Company has issued a Space Weather Prepare Notification or a Space Weather Imminent Notification, the Generator, Interconnector Owner, or Restoration Contractor shall follow OC2.5 Space Weather Events.
+OC2.3.1.2.8 Where The Company has issued a Space Weather Prepare Notification or a Space Weather Imminent Notification, the Generator, Interconnector Owner, or Restoration Contractor shall follow OC2.4 Space Weather Events.

-OC2.4.1.3 Planning of National Electricity Transmission System Outages
+OC2.3.1.3 Planning of NETS Outages

+The outage planning process is undertaken annually for each of Years 0-5 with each iteration making the plan more certain.
+The Company shall take into account NETS outages required for maintenance, construction or refurbishment works.

-OC2.4.1.3.1 Operational Planning Phase - Planning for Financial Years 2 to 5 inclusive ahead
+OC2.3.1.3.1 Operational Planning Phase - Planning for Years 2 to 5 inclusive ahead

-The Company shall plan National Electricity Transmission System outages required in Years 2 to 5 inclusive required as a result of construction or refurbishment works.
-This contrasts with the planning of National Electricity Transmission System outages required in Years 0 and 1 ahead, when The Company also takes into account National Electricity Transmission System outages required as a result of maintenance.
+The Company shall take into account NETS outages required for construction or refurbishment works.
+Maintenance is taken into account in Years 0-1 outage planning.

-Users should bear in mind that The Company will plan the National Electricity Transmission System outage programme on the basis of the previous year's Final Generation Outage Programme and if in the event a Generator's, an Interconnector Owner’s or Network Operator's outages differ from those contained in the Final Generation Outage Programme, or in the case of Network Operators, those known to The Company, in any way conflict with the National Electricity Transmission System outage programme, The Company need not alter the National Electricity Transmission System outage programme.
+The Company shall plan the NETS outage programme on the basis of the previous year's Final Generation Outage Programme.
+If a Generator's, Interconnector Owner’s or Network Operator's planned outages differ from those contained in the Final Generation Outage Programme, or in the case of Network Operators, they differ from those known to The Company, or in any way conflict with the NETS outage programme, The Company is not obliged to alter the NETS outage programme.
+Users should bear this in mind.